AndrewBell/janus-gke/README.md

 This guide assumes a basic familiarity with GKE, and is largely based on the [Google Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart)

 You will need to have logged into your Google Cloud dashboard, and created a new project.
-The project ID is your project name, plus random numbers, and is globally unique.
-You will need this for the next step.
+Be sure to note the Project ID located under the Project Info card on your dashboard.

+The build scripts assume the above project ID is exported as such:

+`export GCP_PROJECT_ID="my-demo-12345"`

-If you have not authorized your local environment, also do so now with `gcloud auth login`
+Log into your local gcloud shell before you begin: `gcloud auth login`

 ### Create a simple cluster